yindaheng98/wchain/README.md

 another_wchain.use(crypto_wchain);
 ```

-### Change meta in middleware to shield details or avoid error
+### Change meta in middleware to shield low-level details or avoid error

 For example, someone defined a middleware to write the stream into a file, but unfortunately, it use the same field in the meta with `Readfile` middleware: